tn-aixpa/rs-flood-mapping/docs/howto/workflow.md

 artifact_bosco = proj.log_artifact(name=artifact_name, kind="artifact", source=src_path)
 ```

-Log the slope shape file.
-Download the zip file from the [SIAT Portal](https://webgis.provincia.tn.it/) and extract the contents inside a folder 'Slopes_TN' and log it as project artifact
+<p align="justify">Log the slope shape file.
+Download the zip file from the <a href="https://webgis.provincia.tn.it/">SIAT Portal</a> and extract the contents inside a folder 'Slopes_TN' and log it as project artifact</p>

 ```python
 artifact_name='Slopes_TN'